Asian Recipes/ Breakfast/ Japanese/ Recipes

 1. Whisk the self raising floursugar and matcha powder in a large mixing bowl until the matcha is evenly mixed through the flour.

-5. Serve with your favourite toppings, such as more yoghurtwhipped creammaple syrup and/or fresh berries!
-For extra garnish, add slivered almonds and a sprinkling of matcha powder.
+Serve with your favourite toppings, such as extra yoghurtwhipped creammaple syrup and/or fresh berries.

-• Heat – Cooking on medium low gives plenty of time for the pancakes to rise and cook through without risk of burning.
+• Avoid Burning – Cooking on medium low gives plenty of time for the pancakes to rise and cook through without risk of burning.

-• Shape – Cook one pancake at a time for nice even circles.
+• Pancake Shapes – Cook one pancake at a time for nice even circles.
 Cook multiple pancakes at a time if you don’t care about the shape and just want delicious(ly wonky) pancakes faster – this is what we usually do!

 FAQs

-Yes you can, with a few easy swaps:
+All you need are a few quick and easy swaps:

 – Use coconut yoghurt instead of Greek yoghurt.